hpcleuven/VscDocumentation/source/leuven/wice_quick_start.rst

 Submit to a big memory node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The big memory nodes are also located in a separate partition.
-In case of the big memory nodes it is also important to add your memory requirements, for example:
+In case of the big memory nodes it is also important to add your memory requirements (the maximum of memory per core that can be requested is 28GB/core), for example:

 ::

    $ sbatch –-cluster=wice --time=01:00:00 --nodes=2 --ntasks-per-node=72 --partition=bigmem --mem-per-cpu=20G --account=lp_myproject myjobscript.slurm

-.. _submit to genius GPU node:
+.. _submit to wice GPU node:

 Submit to a GPU node
 ~~~~~~~~~~~~~~~~~~~~